 More than 13,500 people work at the Kennedy Space Center today.

 Photo above: General view of a launch pad with mobile service structure, Cape Canaveral Air Station, 1981.
 Courtesy Historic American Buildings Survey, Library of Congress.

 1. Kennedy Space Center Complex.
 Although like many admission prices, this one is a bit steep, there is a whole lot to do here, and the ticket is good for two days.
 IMAX theaters, exhibits, shows, flight simulators, and bus tours, plus the Astronaut Hall of Fame.

 2. Although it is dependent on the day of your arrival, and you can check on the schedule of flights at the Kennedy Space Center website, witness the lauch of a space flight.
 I'm sure it will be a breathtaking experience.

-3. The area around Cape Canaveral is full of things to do, including wildlife, beaches, and, yes, forty-five minutes away, that Disney mouse and his world.
+3. The area around Cape Canaveral is full of things to do, including wildlife and beaches at Cape Canaveral National Seashore, and, yes, forty-five minutes away, that Disney mouse and his world.